-Microsoft’s latest feature is a new offline experience for Microsoft Teams.
+The latest feature from Microsoft is a new offline experience for Microsoft Teams.

-Instead, Microsoft lets you respond to messages when you have a bad connection, and then queue them to send when the connection is restored.
+Instead, Microsoft lets you respond to messages when you have a bad connection, then queue them up to send when the connection is restored.

-Messages are held for up to 24 hours, after which Microsoft specifies and informs the user that their message has been cancelled.
-At a later stage, Microsoft will allow users to edit that queue, which is useful if you have a message you regret sending, or, more likely, if you contacted the person you’re responding to through another channel.
+Messages are held for up to 24 hours, after which Microsoft gives up and informs the user that their message has been canceled.
+At a later stage, Microsoft will allow users to edit that queue, which is useful if you have a message that you regret sending, or, more likely, if you contacted the person you were talking to through another channel. responds.

-The feature is primarily intended for people, possibly on the road, with intermittent connectivity, such as working on a train or flight.
-It’s expected to come out sometime this month.
+The feature is primarily intended for people, possibly on the move, with intermittent connectivity, such as working on a train or flight.
+It is expected to be released sometime this month.